roheetnarayanan/roheetnarayanan/README.md

 <hr>
 <div align="center">
 <p> <em><Strong>Daily Dose of Star Wars</Strong></em></p><br>
-You were my brother, Anakin.
-I loved you. — Obi-Wan Kenobi <br>
+Death is a natural part of life.
+Rejoice for those around you who transform into the Force.
+Mourn them do not.
+Miss them do not.
+Attachment leads to jealously.
+The shadow of greed, that is. - Yoda <br>
-README.md last auto generated Mon May  9 08:10:42 2022<br>
+README.md last auto generated Tue May 10 08:10:10 2022<br>
 </div>